Ergodicity of unipotent flows and Kleinian groups: Introduction

-For $\G$ Zariski dense, Flaminio and Spatzier \cite{FS} showed that the $\BR$ measure is ergodic for the action of the full horospherical subgroup $N$.
-Roblin \cite{Roblin2003}, extending the work of Burger \cite{Burger1990}, proved that the $\BR$ measure is the unique $N$-invariant ergodic measure on $X$ which is not supported on a closed $N$-orbit, it is worth mentioning that Roblin work is much more general than the setting in hand.
+Roblin showed that the BR measure is the unique $NM$-invariant ergodic measure on $X$ which is not supported on a closed $NM$-orbit in $X$ \cite{Roblin2003}.
+For $\G$ Zariski dense (which is the case if $\delta>1$), Winter \cite{Wi} proved that $m^{\BR}$ is $N$-ergodic, and this implies that $m^{\BR}$ is the unique $N$-invariant ergodic measure on $X$ which is not supported on a closed $N$-orbit in $X$, by Roblin's classification.
+We note that the analogous result for $G=\PSL_2(\br)$ was established earlier by Burger \cite{Burger1990} when $\G$ is convex-compact with $\delta>1/2$.